Welcome to our new article about Melatonin and its effect on fertility.

 Stress Can Cause Inhibit Testosterone And Sperm Quality

-As we heard chronic stress can affect our health.
-However, chronic stress has been shown to cause hormonal changes that can affect the production of sperm and testosterone levels by activating inflammatory cytokines. ( such as interferons (IFN), interleukins (IL), lymphokines, and tumor necrosis factor (TNF) This can lead to infertility in men.
+Chronic stress can affect our health.
+It has been shown to cause hormonal changes affecting sperm and testosterone levels.
+This happens by activating inflammatory cytokines.
+These include interferons (IFN), interleukins (IL), lymphokines, and tumor necrosis factor (TNF).
+This can lead to infertility in men.

-Another reason is that the Stress hormone “Cortisol” could potentially suppress the production of testosterone and Melatonin.
-This also leads to an increase in the production of estradiol (another reason your body may have a higher concentration of the aromatase enzyme.) which is a female hormone that can inhibit sperm production.
+Another reason is the stress hormone “Cortisol.”
+It could suppress the production of testosterone and Melatonin.
+This also leads to an increase in estradiol production.
+Estradiol is a female hormone that can inhibit sperm production.

-There are certain things you can manage your stress level stress by using relaxation techniques like deep breathing, meditation, and physical activity.
+You can manage your stress level by using relaxation techniques.
+These include deep breathing, meditation, and physical activity.

-However, the most important one for stress regulation is the high-quality sleep promoted by the Melatonin hormone.
+However, the most important one for stress regulation is high-quality sleep.
+The Melatonin hormone promotes this.
 Why?
 Because Melatonin counteracts cortisol.

 Here Are The Two Ways Melatonin Affects The Fertility: